 Key conversions must be handled carefully to avoid exposing sensitive private keys or breaking existing access.
 Focusing on public key files (usually with a .pub extension) reduces risk, and verifying the converted file type ensures the resulting key matches the expected format on Linux, macOS, and Windows 11 environments.

-Steps to export SSH key between SSH2 (SECSH) and OpenSSH format:
+Steps to convert SSH keys between SSH2 (SECSH) and OpenSSH formats:

 - Launch a terminal on the system where the SSH key resides.